beyg1/Mern-Mastery-Plan/README.md

 ### Step 3: Integrate Next.js Frontend with MERN Backend 🔗

 This is where your existing **Next.js skills shine**!
-Learn how to connect your powerful frontend with your new backend.
+Learn how to connect Nextjs powerful frontend with new backend.

 #### **API Calls from Next.js:**